fws-solutions/starter_s/README.md

 ### Custom Post Types and Taxonomies

-Registrating custom post types and taxonomies must always be done using FWS framework.
+Registrating custom post types and taxonomies must always be done using FWS Engine.

 Each custom post type with it's taxonomies must be placed in a single file inside `fws/src` directory.